-Courses numbered below 100 count toward the GPA at Andrew College but do not carry credit applicable to a degree and do not qualify for any honor recognition awarded by Andrew College.
-Grades awarded in courses numbered below 100 are A, B, C, F, S, U.
+Learning Support courses count toward the GPA at Andrew College but do not carry credit applicable to a degree and do not qualify for any honor recognition awarded by Andrew College.
+Grades awarded in Learning Support courses are A, B, C, & F. Only students with an earned grade of A, B, or C will be allowed to take the COMPASS.
+If a student's grade is an A, B, or C at the conclusion of a 091 course but does not earn a passing score on the COMPASS, the student will earn a F in the course.

-A student may not take the same course numbered below 100 more than two times.